LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 print("done")
 ```

-`s3.list_objects_v2` will print all the files in the bucket along with their attributes such as **Key, Name**, etc. Join the local **ROOT_TARGET_DIR** with **Key** to form the local **local_file_path **.
-Check if local directory exists with `os.path.exists()`, if not create is with `os.makedirs()`, after that we can call `s3.download_file(ROOT_S3_DIR, s3_key, local_file_path)` with 3 parameters **Bucket, Key, Filename** to download the remote copy to corresponding local directory.

 ![enter image description here](http://localhost/assets/lab2-20.png)

 ### [4] Write information about files to DynamoDB

  1. Install DynamoDB

 Create and jump into the dynamodb directory.
-Then install JRE and DynamoDB package and extract the tarball files on our lab3 folder.
-Once the DynamoDB package is extracted, there will be a java compiled code DynamoDBLocal.jar and a folder with libraries DynamoDBLocal_lib, which we use to run the DynamoDB instance.
+Then install *JRE and DynamoDB package and extract the tarball files on our lab3 folder.
+Once the DynamoDB package is extracted, there will be a java compiled code `DynamoDBLocal.jar` and a folder with libraries `DynamoDBLocal_lib`, which we use to run the DynamoDB instance.
 ```
 mkdir dynamodb
 cd dynamodb